Relintai/pandemonium_engine_docs/tutorials/scripting/groups.md

 The fields at the bottom allow you to add new groups or filter nodes in the second and third columns.

+Note:
-.. note:: Any node name that's greyed out means the node was added to the group
+ Any node name that's greyed out means the node was added to the group
           in a different scene and you cannot edit it here.
 This happens on scene instances in particular.